mmrnayan/powerbi-resources/DISCLAIMER.md

 - No commitment to address issues or feature requests
 - No service level agreement of any kind

-## Reporting Issues

-Users are welcome to report bugs, issues, or suggest improvements via GitHub Issues.
-However:

-- Issue reports do not create any obligation for the author(s) to respond or fix
-- Response times are not guaranteed
-- Issues may be closed without resolution at the author's discretion
-- The author(s) may prioritize or address issues at their sole discretion
-- Submitting an issue does not guarantee it will be acknowledged or resolved

-When reporting issues, please:

-- Provide clear, detailed information about the problem
-- Include steps to reproduce the issue
-- Specify your Power BI version and environment
-- Be respectful and understand this is a free resource

 ## Third-Party Components

 Some resources may incorporate or reference third-party libraries, tools, or services.
 Users are responsible for: